So it probably starts with an e-mail.

-And after thirty minutes, I shall look at my watch, nod my head in the direction of the most important-looking person in the room and thank everyone for coming.
+And after thirty minutes, I shall look at my watch, nod my head in the direction of the most senior-looking person in the room and thank everyone for coming.

 How many ‘evaluators' will be present?

-Heaven forbid, will there be an evaluation panel?
-Four individuals with faces that could turn milk sour, sitting behind a long table and passing notes to each other and wondering if this demo lesson is ever going to end.
-You need to know.
+Heaven forbid, will there be an evaluation panel? four individuals with faces that could turn milk sour, sitting behind a long table and passing notes to each other and wondering if this demo lesson is ever going to end.

-Imagine giving the performance of your life only to have someone tell you that they need to report the results of the demo lesson to someone else - someone who wasn't even in the room.
-I mean how annoying is that?
+Imagine giving the performance of your life only to be told by the panel that they need to report the results of the demo lesson to someone else in order to make a hiring decision? - and that 'someone else' wasn't even in the room.

 How many ‘students' will be present or rather what is the size of the group I'm expected to teach?

 You might have 50 students in your demo class.
 You might have two.
-You need to know because the whole group dynamic changes accordingly.
+You need to know your group size because the whole classroom dynamic changes accordingly.

 What level will the students be?

-Arguably the most important question.
-You don't want the students to gaze at you with a mixture of bewilderment and fear at the first basic question because if that happens, you've nowhere left to go.
+In my opinion possibly the most important question.
+You don't want the students to gaze at you with a mixture of bewilderment and fear at the first lower-intermediate sentence.
+Because if that happens, you've nowhere left to go.

 What kind of lesson should I prepare?

-Let's face it - it always makes sense to teach something you enjoy teaching.
+Let's face it - it always makes sense to teach something you really enjoy teaching.
 I never ever did a demo lesson based around direct and indirect pronouns.
 I bloody hate teaching direct and indirect pronouns.

 How many demos will I be expected to give before a decision is made?

-Listen, I don't mind giving you one demo lesson but I honestly think that's enough for you to be able to make a fair evaluation of my ability.
+Listen, I don't mind giving you one demo lesson but I think that's enough for you to be able to make a fair evaluation of my ability.